ansermino/CodeLens/deliverables/iteration-01.plan.md

 **Back End Develpers:** Patrick Gronowski, Ihor Veselovskyy, Ivan Topolcic
  * Responsible for server side logic
- * Need to implement algorithms to cross-check files
  * Will integrate the work of the front end team

 **Plagiarism Detection Researcher:** David Ansermino